A breed apart

 After learning to ride a motorcycle when he was 13, he got his motorcycle licence in 1915, when he was 23.
 Then he was enlisted in the war, driving trucks and Red Cross ambulances.

-Typically for this dedicated and brilliant race rider and driver, he didn’t stop racing motorbikes just because a started racing cars.
+Typically for this dedicated and brilliant race rider and driver, he didn’t stop racing motorbikes just because he started racing cars.
 In fact sometimes he alternated the two from one weekend to the next.

 No one can match the success Nuvolari had in an amazing career that took in such a wide variety of machines and events he contested.
 He raced everything from hill climbs and long distance road races to grands prix, with dozens of car and motorcycle races in between.
 He even came close to racing at the Indy 500 at one stage.